 Learning and attention concerns STAR Assessments Academic screening alongside behavioural data

 The key principle is to use the SDQ as a broadband screener and then follow up with narrowband tools that provide depth in specific areas.
-This approach is more efficient than administering comprehensive assessments to every child who causes concern.
+This approach is more efficient than administering thorough assessments to every child who causes concern.

 Whole-School SDQ Screening: Benefits and Practicalities